 When you build an emotional connection, you build trust.
 Too many brands abandoned the emotional connection in exchange for content designed to sell.
 Sales will come, but first, you need to build trust.

 Newscred also found that 70 percent of millennials share content because it makes them laugh.
 Did your last blog post contain any humor?
 Did it inspire?
 Was it boring?

 How can humor and trust lead to sales?
 Denny’s is a prime example where humor can bring about an amazing return.
 The company worked with website College Humor to create a web series where comedian David Koechner sat in a Denny’s and chatted with some of his comedian friends including Jason Bateman, Will Arnett, Chris Pratt and more.
 The videos led to an impressive score increase from 6.2 to 25.4 for 18-34 year-olds.
 We’re pretty sure that sold a few extra Baconators.

 Shareability Leads To Conversions

-What makes an article or other piece of content shareable?
+What makes an article or another piece of content shareable?
 We talked about how content marketing can build trust in your brand, but a big aspect of that is making content that people want to share.
-According to Newscred.com, millennials share content that is funny, thought provoking, from a cause they believe in and connects with their circle of friends.
+According to Newscred.com, millennials share content that is funny, thought-provoking, from a cause they believe in and connects with their circle of friends.